epistemik-co/staple-api/home/README.md

 !> **Note**: *This project is at very early stages of development* -->

-## Playground

-?> A live playground is available at: [http://playground.staple-api.org](http://playground.staple-api.org).

 ## GitHub

 ?> The GitHub repository is available at: [https://github.com/epistemik-co/staple-api](https://github.com/epistemik-co/staple-api).